Charm Physics at the Super $\tau$-Charm Factory

 \section{Charmed baryon}

-Theoretical interest in hadronic weak decays of charmed baryons peaked around the early 1990s and then faded away.
-Nevertheless, there are two major breakthroughs in recent charmed-baryon experiments in regard to hadronic weak decays of $\Lambda_c^+$.
-BESIII has played an essential role in these new developments~\cite{Li:2021iwf}.
-LHCb made significant progress on re-ordering the lifetime hierarchy of charmed baryons, as determined by the LHCb collaboration.
-The new hierarchy established by LHCb is $\tau_{\Xi_c^+}>\tau_{\Lambda_c^+}>\tau_{\Xi_c^0}>\tau_{\Omega_c^0}$ to $\tau_{\Xi_c^+}>\tau_{\Omega_c^0}>\tau_{\Lambda_c^+}>\tau_{\Xi_c^0}$~\cite{LHCb:2018nfa,LHCb:2019ldj,LHCb:2021vll,Cheng:2021vca}.
-Motivated by these experimental progresses, there exist growing theoretical activities in the study of hadronic weak decays of singly charmed baryons, as they challenged previous expectations and necessitated a deeper understanding of the underlying dynamics.
+Theoretical studies on the weak decay of charmed baryons increased in the early 1990s, which subsequently decreased.
+However, experimental studies on charmed baryon decay have increased, particularly regarding the hadronic weak decay of $\Lambda_c^+$ at BESIII~\cite{Li:2021iwf}.
+Another notable breakthrough was the reordering of the lifetime hierarchy of charmed baryons, as determined by the LHCb collaboration.
+The new hierarchy established by LHCb is $\tau_{\Xi_c^+} > \tau_{\Omega_c^0} > \tau_{\Lambda_c^+} > \tau_{\Xi_c^0}$ from the previous order $\tau_{\Xi_c^+}>\tau_{\Lambda_c^+}>\tau_{\Xi_c^0}>\tau_{\Omega_c^0}$~\cite{LHCb:2018nfa,LHCb:2019ldj,LHCb:2021vll,Cheng:2021vca}.
+These advancements sparked renewed theoretical interest in the study of hadronic weak decays of singly charmed baryons, as they challenged previous expectations and necessitated a deeper understanding of the underlying dynamics.

-Charm baryon spectroscopy provides an excellent ground for studying the dynamics of light quarks in the environment of a heavy quark.
-In the past decade, many new excited charmed baryon states have been discovered by BaBar, Belle, CLEO and LHCb. $B$ decays and the $e^+e^-\to c\bar c$ continuum are both very rich sources of charmed baryons.
-Many efforts have been made to identify the quantum numbers of these new states and understand their properties.
+Charmed baryon spectroscopy is particularly valuable for studying the behavior of light quarks in the presence of heavy quarks.
+Over the past decade, numerous new excited states of charmed baryons have been discovered in experiments such as BaBar, Belle, CLEO, and LHCb.
+Both $B$ decay and $e^+e^-$ annihilation into $c\bar{c}$ pairs are rich sources of charmed baryons, and considerable effort has been devoted to identifying the quantum numbers of these new states and understanding their properties.